 May 20th “First warm day and all windows open” (2).
 Mrs. Cram was in for a visit that day and after a cold spring Martha could only note on May 28th “most terrible heat set in - 87 degrees” (1)

 During May the elusive and rare Blue-gray Gnatcatcher was sighted again, this time in the Garden on the West Path.
 It was first seen in the area in 1939.
+The Gnatcatcher would not be mentioned again until 1955.
 (2) A plant re-appearance pleased Martha so much that she reported it to the park board:

 “The reappearance of the beautiful and rare Showy Orchis (Orchis spectabilis).
 It completely disappeared 10 years ago during the drought, being unable to adapt itself to dry conditions.
 Many unsuccessful attempts were made to reestablish it.
 This season 9 plants reappeared and hopes are held for many more next spring.”
 (4)